 Knowing that equities are the asset class of choice for long term investment, question is, how can we improve our returns further?
 After all, our study merely invested the rupee in the BSE Sensex stocks, which in essence is a ‘passive’ investment strategy, as it requires no research other than knowing the composition of the BSE Sensex.

-Index as a Momentum Strategy
+Index (& Index Funds) as a Momentum Strategy

 Of course market indexes are not constituted to provide high return investment strategies, rather they provide indication of overall market performance, for which purpose market cap weighted strategy makes perfect sense.